The OSAP Team

-- Starting in Fall 2018, OSAP grant funding will be redirected to the University to cover tuition and supplemental fees (textbook and other purchases from the Campus Store are NOT covered by OSAP).
+- Starting in Fall 2018, OSAP funding will be redirected to the University to cover tuition and supplemental fees (textbook and other purchases from the Campus Store are NOT covered by OSAP).

 Where do I go for assistance?

 Visit Student Financial Aid & Scholarships (SFAS) for questions and concerns regarding your OSAP application and assessment.

 Contact the National Student Loans Service Centre for information about the disbursement and repayment of your funding.

 - You need to successfully complete at least a 60% course load (40% for students with permanent disabilities).
-Learn to calculate course load below
+Learn to calculate course load above

 - OSAP funding is used for educational expenses.
 McMaster fees must be paid by published deadlines

 - Promptly submit all changes in status, income, course load or program to SFAS

 - Maintain interest-free status on previous loans when not receiving OSAP

 - Register for the NSLSC Repayment Assistance Program seminar